ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 subjects: [Feature Wiki](https://docu.ilias.de/goto_docu_wiki_wpage_6080_1357.html).
 However, this has not been decided yet and is thus most certainly up for discussion.

 Note; One important aspect here, will be to clarify at some point the relation to the [Global Screen](../GlobalScreen).

+The need for a title section component was also discovered while discussing [this PR for the Test & Assessment kiosk mode header](https://github.com/ILIAS-eLearning/ILIAS/pull/7311).
+This shows that there are use cases beyond the content page title and actions that should be taken into account.
+Maybe the UI Entity could serve as inspiration for how properties and actions in a title sections could be arranged with effective visual weighting by relevance and semantic grouping.

 ### Tabs and Sub Tabs (advanced, variable)
 Note that a major part of the work for this Components will be to setup a comprehensive set of rules on the naming of